Mpamphs25/car/README.md

 # car
-A landing Page for Car with my responsive lazy image load script
+A landing Page for  Car Garage with my responsive lazy image load script.